 language.
 It discusses using the Wpf interfaces

-to add interactive charting content to your EXEs.
-Other
+to add interactive scientific charting content to your EXEs.
+See the other charting

 1) New Project:

 Start Visual Studio.NET and create a new project

 - WPF Application

 2) When the new project opens, you will be presented

 the design view of "MainWindow.xaml and MainWindow.xaml.cs".

 3) Installing WPF charting interfaces into Visual Studio.NET

 VS2019 - VS2013 Instructions

 - Under the Tools menu, select [Choose Toolbox Items...],